tariel-x/anzer/README.md

 # Anzer platform and language

-Both the provided platform and described language implement convenient way for verbose and type-safe composition of cloud functions.
+Both the provided platform and described language implement convenient way for explicit and type-safe composition of cloud functions.

 For example the following scheme describes two services and their communication.